kdsmith18542/vigil/node/dcrec/secp256k1/schnorr/README.md

 reverses the order of the concatenation of the message `m` and the point `R`.

-Combining these details with the following additional information specific to Vigil results in the choice of `e = BLAKE-256(R.x || m)` for the challenge with additional restrictions on `R` to ensure verifiers can reconstruct the full
+Combining these details with the following additional information specific to Vigil results in the choice of `e = Keccak256(R.x || m)` for the challenge with additional restrictions on `R` to ensure verifiers can reconstruct the full
 point:

 * The order of the committed information for the challenge is not important and the more common formulation consists of `R` followed by `m`
 * Compact signatures are more desirable since they end up in the public ledger
-* The BLAKE-256 hash function with 14 rounds is already in widespread use and satisfies all requirements needed for the hash function
+* The Keccak256 hash function is already in widespread use and satisfies all requirements needed for the hash function

 ### Sign For `s` Calculation